Citation, DOI, disclosures and article data

 Huntington disease (HD), also known as Huntington chorea, is an autosomal dominant trinucleotide repeat neurodegenerative disease characterized by a loss of GABAergic neurons of the basal ganglia, especially atrophy of the caudate nucleus and putamen (dorsal striatum).
-Huntington disease is clinically characterized by progressive unintentional choreoathetoid movements, subcortical type dementia, behavioral changes, and psychosis which starts in midlife.
+Huntington disease is clinically characterized by progressive unintentional chorea, subcortical type cognitive impairment, behavioral changes, and depression which starts in midlife.

 On imaging, it is classically characterized by atrophy of the caudate nucleus with concomitant enlargement of the frontal horns of the lateral ventricles.

+The mutation responsible is on chromosome 4p16:3 and consists of a CAG trinucleotide repeat, which normally encodes for the huntingtin protein.
 The inheritance pattern of Huntington disease is autosomal dominant with complete penetrance and genetic anticipation (i.e. next generation will have more repeats of CAG and a more severe course of the disease or show symptoms earlier) particularly if the inherited mutated allele is paternal.
-The mutation responsible is on chromosome 4p16:3 and consists of a CAG trinucleotide repeat.
-The usual 10-30 copies are amplified to >36, and the greater the number of repeats the earlier the age of onset 3.
+The usual <27 repeats are amplified to >36, and the greater the number of repeats the earlier the age of onset, such that patients with the juvenile (or Westphal) variant often have >60 repeats 3,13.

 Microscopically, there are Huntington nuclear inclusion bodies 8.
+These intranuclear inclusions are ubiquitin and Huntingtin exon 1-encoded protein fragments 12.
 Both deep grey matter and, to a lesser degree, white matter are involved in HD.
+The absence of striatal neurons, which function to reduce motor activity, lead to increased motor output, so cause to choreoathetosis 11.

 Although all modalities capable of structural brain imaging will demonstrate morphological changes of Huntington disease, MRI has the greatest spatial and contrast resolution and is thus preferred.